Welcome to Mialet!

 A Brief History of Mialet

 Originally named Mellet, the village was first recorded as Mialet in 1598, but has existed since the 11th century.
-Its strategic location made it a vital stopover for the weekly market dealing in agriculture and livestock.
+Its strategic location made it a vital stopover for the weekly market for agricultural and livestock products.
 In 1339, during the Hundred Years' War, the English captured and burned Chateau Lambertie, a defensive stronghold which still stands today (privately owned in the far north of the commune).

 By 1846, Mialet had established one of the earliest schools in the Dordogne, alongside its town hall, which still proudly graces the village centre.
 In the 19th century, improvements included building ring roads and relocating an ornate church door to the village square, before the demolition of the old church and cemetery.

 At its height around 1900, Mialet's population peaked at 2,200 but has since stabilised at about 650, with signs of recent growth.
-The village also has rich links to community figures, such as Doctor Pierre Millet Lascombe, a former mayor who lived in the Chateau Lascombe, opposite our gite.
+The village also has strong links to community figures, such as Doctor Pierre Millet Lascombe, a former mayor who lived at Chateau Lascombe, opposite our gite.

 Explore the Barrage de Mialet